Zoom For Healthcare

 • Administrator (back-end user): Can add, remove, or edit users.
 Can manage advanced features like API, SSO, and Meeting Connector.
 Admins can also make changes to settings within the Zoom account.
 Accounts can have multiple admins.

-• Members: All end-users that do not have admin permissions.
+• Members: All end-users that do not have owner or admin permissions.

 3. Zoom user management